gergomiklos/document-processing-with-ai/README.md

 # Intelligent document processing with ML

-ML based contract infomartion extraction system with storage and search functions.
+ML based PDF contract infomartion extraction system with storage and search functions.

 Currently [pretrained](https://github.com/GergoMiklos/document-processing-with-ai/blob/main/model/model.ipynb) for Hungarian [EKR documents](https://ekr.gov.hu/ekr-szerzodestar/hu/szerzodesLista) (national contracts), but you can replace it with your own custom model.
 Automatic retrain is in TODO.